MohaKhalili/Advaced-Python/OOP-Jadi/README.md

 # Object Oriented Programming

-It is an iranian course teached by a senior programmer, Jadi :D
+It is an iranian course teached by a legendary programmer, [Jadi](https://github.com/jadijadi) :D

 It isn't free :(